Animal Science Department

 Internship Credit

 An excellent way for students to gain experience is to participate in an internship in their field of interest.
-Students planning to take part of an internship may sign up for ASCI 339 and use the units to count as towards their degree and/or as Free Electives.
-Pre-planned internships can even be used as senior projects, ASCI 478 (for more information, see Senior Projects).
+Students planning to take part of an internship may sign up for ASCI 3339 and use the units to count as towards their degree and/or as Free Electives.
+Pre-planned internships can be used as a senior project (for more information, see Senior Projects).

 Internship Guidelines: